• Skip to primary navigation

 • Gift Guides

-Home Recipe Index
+Home Recipe Index Freezer Meals Freezer Chicken & Turkey

 Chicken Chimichangas

-Jump to Recipe Rate Recipe
+Jump to Recipe Email

-Chicken chimichangas made in the slow cooker?
+Chicken Chimichangas made in the slow cooker?
 Why yes!
 It’s possible!
 We’ve tweaked the classic deep-fried Tex-Mex favorite, making it quite a bit simpler (and a little less fried).
-You’ll be wowed by this crowd pleaser meal!
+You’ll be wowed by this crowd-pleaser meal!

 What is a Chimichanga?

 According to Wikipedia, a chimichanga is “a deep-fried burrito that is common in Tex-Mex and other Southern U.S. cuisine.”
 It’s often filled with rice, cheese, beans, and meat.
-Then, it’s folded into a square-sized package and deep fried.
+Then, it’s folded into a square-sized package and deep-fried.

-Our chicken chimichanga recipe is a little less fried and little simpler than traditional recipes, but just as delicious!
+Our chicken chimichanga recipe is a little less fried and simpler than traditional recipes, but just as delicious!

-What Makes These Chimichangas So Good!
+What Makes These So Good!

 These really seem too good to be true.
 They are easy, mostly cooked in a slow cooker, AND can be a freezer meal.
 We assure you, they are tasty too!
 These also work really well to cook ahead of time and reheat for on-the-go lunches.